RadGPT: Constructing 3D Image-Text Tumor Datasets: Experiment Result

-To enable automated evaluation on a large test dataset, we use an LLM (Llama-3.1) to assess the reports generated by \method\ (\S\ref{sec:metric}).
-First, we verify the LLM's ability to determine whether a report indicates the presence of a tumor.
-As shown in \figureautorefname~\ref{fig:confusion}, the zero-shot LLM achieves 96\% accuracy on this task, demonstrating its reliability for evaluating tumor detection sensitivity and specificity.
+\textbf{Zero-shot LLMs can accurately evaluate report generation.} For automated evaluation on a large test dataset, we will use an LLM (Llama-3.1) to assess the reports generated by 6 AI models (\S\ref{sec:metric}).
+Before that, radiologists verified the LLM's ability to determine whether a report indicates tumors or not.
+They \textit{read the zero-shot LLM answers for 447 different reports}, verifying that it achieved 96\% accuracy (\figureautorefname~\ref{fig:confusion}).
+Results demonstrate the LLM reliability in evaluating tumor detection, per-organ.

-The LLM evaluation showed that the reports generated by \method\ strongly surpassed existing abdominal CT report generation models. \tableautorefname~\ref{tab:radGPT} compares \method\ reports to M3D~\cite{bai2024m3d}, the only public AI model for abdominal CT report generation, and to CT2Rep~\cite{hamamci2024ct2repautomatedradiologyreport}, the first AI model for report generation in chest CT scans.
-Here, we adapted CT2Rep to the abdomen region (Appendix~\ref{app:ct2Rep}).
-Both CT2Rep and M3D had difficulty detecting tumors (low sensitivity), and \method\ strongly outperformed them for small and large tumors in the liver, pancreas, and kidneys.
+\textbf{Segmentation can assist report generation models.} The LLM-based evaluation, (\tableautorefname~\ref{tab:radGPT}) showed that the reports generated by \method\ strongly surpassed the other abdominal CT report generation models, especially in the OOD test set (unseen hospital)\footnote{As \method\ narrative and structured reports match in diagnostic accuracy we present only one result for \method.}.
+End-to-end trained methods had difficulty detecting tumors in the OOD dataset (low sensitivity), and \method\ strongly outperformed them for small and large tumors in the liver, pancreas, and kidneys.
 This performance difference shows the benefits of using segmentation to improve report generation: DiffTumor produces accurate tumor segmentations, which \method\ translates into reports.
-By releasing \dataset, the first abdominal CT dataset with triplets of CT scans, reports, and per-voxel annotations, our objective is to catalyze further research on segmentation-driven report generation.
+By releasing \dataset, the first abdominal CT dataset with triplets of CT scans, reports, and per-voxel annotations, our objective is to catalyze further research on segmentation-assisted report generation.